88d/vsts-extensions/README.md

 After the build the files vsix will be available under the dist folder.

-## How to use this extionsion
+## How to use this extension

 After the extension is created create a docs.json in the source repository.
+A sample of docs.json is found [here](./CreateDocumentationTask/docs.json).
 In this json file you will write what files should be moved into resulting zip.

 ### Settings

 #### ConfigPath
-Here is the json with the files to put into the documentation zip
+Set the path to the docs.json file

 #### Version
-Version that will replace ${Version} in all paths
+Version that will replace `${Version}` in all paths

 > Version can be overwritten with a variable with the name DocVersion

 #### OutputFolder
-Is the temp output folder of all files
+A folder were all files will be copied to and the zip file will be created

 #### InputRootFolder
 This is the root path to all files in the docs.json

 #### OutputZipName
-Here you can specify how your zip output should look like
+Specify the name of your output zip file name